andreww/fox/DoX/FoX_wcml.md

 	integer :: array(3, *)
 	call cmlAddProperty(xf, 'coords', matrix, nrows=3, ncols=50)

 All functions take as their first argument an XML file object, whose keyword is always `xf`.
-This file object is initialized by a cmlBegin function.
+This file object is initialized by a `cmlBeginFile` function.

 It is *highly* recommended that subroutines be called with keywords specified rather than relying on the implicit ordering of arguments.
 This is robust against changes in the library calling convention; and also stepsides a significant cause of errors when using subroutines with large numbers of arguments.